-The Council on Australia Latin America Relations logo/Australian Government crest is to be used on all materials related to grants under the Program.
+The COALAR logo/Australian Government crest is to be used on all materials related to grants under the Program.
 Whenever the logo/crest is used the publication must also acknowledge the Commonwealth as follows:

 'This activity received grant funding from the Council on Australia Latin America Relations of the Department of Foreign Affairs and Trade.'